teaforthecat/bones-todomvc/README.md

    ```

 3. Clean build

    ```
    lein do clean, figwheel
    ```

 5. Run

-   You'll have to wait for step 4 to do its compile, but then:
+   You'll have to wait for step 4 to do its compile, but then when you see
+   "Prompt will show when Figwheel connects to your application", then:

    ```
    open http://localhost:3450
    ```